-Year: III Lecture: 3 Hrs/week
+Year: III Part: II Total: 11 Hrs/week Lecture: 3 Hrs/week Tutorial: Hrs/week Practical: 8 Hrs/week Lab: Hrs/week

-Part: II Tutorial: Hrs/week

-Practical: 8 Hrs/week

 This course provides knowledge and skills on repairing and maintenance of vehicle and their diagnosis procedures.
 It helps to develop driving skill of students and helps to know motor vehicle acts and rules.